ryichando/libuipc-github-actions/README.md

 ### ☁️ [vast.ai](https://vast.ai) Support

 Our GitHub Actions also support [vast.ai](https://vast.ai) instances.

+> [!NOTE]
+> The [libuipc documentation](https://spirimirror.github.io/libuipc-doc/build/) states that the minimum required CUDA version is 12.0, but it also specifies that conda installs version 12.4.
+Therefore, you need to select an instance that supports at least CUDA 12.4 or later.
+> Our experience shows that selecting instances with older versions results in runtime errors.

 All you need to do is create a template with `nvidia/cuda:12.4.0-base-ubuntu22.04`, provision an instance, and run

 ```bash
 cd $HOME